wormhole-foundation/demo-mayanswift/README.md

 This guide explains how to integrate the Wormhole Mayan Swift Route from the Wormhole SDK into your application.
 This Route abstracts the complexity of cross-chain token swaps, handling route discovery, fee estimation, and transaction construction.

 > [!IMPORTANT]
-> Mayan Swap only works on **mainnet**.
+> Mayan Swap only works on **Mainnet**.
 Testing on testnet environments will fail.

 ## Prerequisites

 Ensure you have the following installed:

 - [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed on your machine
-- A wallet with a private key, funded with native tokens on mainnet for gas fees
+- A wallet with a private key, funded with native tokens on Mainnet for gas fees

 ## Setup and Usage